ka9cql/ChunkedHttp200_OK_proxy/README.md

 Undici could change its default, n8n could override this default, or individual n8n workflow components could override it.
 But rather than waiting for any of those to occur, you can use this proxy to stand inbetween n8n Embedding components and any locally-running vectorstore (PostgreSQL/pgvectors, qdrant, etc.).

-This has worked for me so far using HTTP - I haven't tried it with HTTPS yet - so I can't vouch for that part.
+This has worked for me so far using HTTP - I haven't tried it with HTTPS yet, so I can't vouch for that part.

 But using this proxy has gotten me past n8n's (Undici's) "Headers Timeout Error" / "Body Timeout Error" - enough to keep moving on my locally-running n8n LLM-based automation prototypes.